codhah92/CineFlix/README.md

 ## Videos
 Videos are retrieved from a YouTube API.
-The react-youtube library is used to play videos of each 'episode' through its containing 'video_url'.
-Episodes are listed as an array inside of a 'serie' object and 'serie' objects are held within a 'series' array within each 'genre'.
+The react-youtube library is used to play videos of each 'episode' through its 'video_url'.Episodes are listed as an array inside of a 'serie' object and 'serie' objects are held within a 'series' array within each 'genre'.
 When a user logs in to CineFlix, the user is directed to the /browse page of his or her personal video listing and is able to view every genre that holds 'serie' objects.
 The user can then access a series' episodes by clicking into any of these 'serie' objects.